Effigia

-Effigia was an extinct genus of shuvosaurid known from the Late Triassic of New Mexico, south-western USA.
+Effigia is an extinct genus of shuvosaurid known from the Late Triassic of New Mexico, south-western USA.
 With a bipedal stance, long neck, and a toothless beaked skull, Effigia and other shuvosaurids bore a resemblance to the ornithomimid dinosaurs of the Cretaceous Period.
 However, shuvosaurids were not dinosaurs, but were instead a specialized family of poposauroid pseudosuchians, meaning that their closest living relatives are crocodilians.

 Discovery

 The 2-meter (6 ft 7 in) holotype fossil was collected by Edwin H. Colbert in 1947.
 At this time Colbert led an excavation to collect blocks of rock from the Whitaker Quarry of Ghost Ranch, near Abiquiu, New Mexico.
 Colbert's expedition intended to recover abundant fossils of the basal theropod dinosaur Coelophysis, and he believed that no other large vertebrates were present in the quarry.
 As a result, his crew did not even open the plaster jackets of most of the blocks that were shipped to the American Museum of Natural History.
 The plaster jacket containing the holotype of Effigia started to be prepared in 2004, and the specimen was uncovered by graduate student Sterling Nesbitt at the AMNH.
 Nesbitt was opening jackets of blocks in order to find new specimens of Coelophysis.
 Upon finding the remains of Effigia, he instantly recognized this was not a dinosaur and proceeded to track down the rest of the blocks from that area of the quarry.
 Nesbitt and Mark Norell, curator at the museum, named it Effigia okeeffeae in January 2006 after Georgia O'Keeffe, who spent many years at Ghost Ranch.